Surrey County Council: Governance

 Much of the county is also covered by civil parishes, which form a third tier of local government.

 Political control

-The county council has been under Conservative majority control since 1997, however, on 21 August 2025, two By-Elections resulted in one seat being won by Reform UK and one by the Liberal Democrats, leading to the Conservative Party losing its council majority.
+The county council has been under Conservative control for most of the time since 1973.
+In the 2021 election, the Conservatives won a majority, but after two by-elections on 21 August 2025 where Reform UK and the Liberal Democrats won a seat each, the county council is under no overall control.

 Political control of the council since the 1974 reforms has been as follows: